 Place the dehydrated tissue samples in the bottoms of steel histology molds and embed the dehydrated tissue samples with paraffin.

-Chill the formalin fixed paraffin-embedded (FFPE) tissue blocks at −20 °C. Trim the FFPE blocks with the microtome until the tissue surface is exposed.
+2.5 Chill the formalin fixed paraffin-embedded (FFPE) tissue blocks on cold plate until the paraffin solidifies.
+Trim the FFPE blocks with the microtome until the tissue surface is exposed.

-Chill the FFPE blocks at −20 °C again.
+Chill the FFPE blocks at −20 °C for 10 min.
 Section the FFPE blocks at 5 µm by microtome.

 Fill a water bath with double-distilled water at 45 °C. Lift the ribbons of tissue sections and make them float on the surface of the warm water by using tweezers and brushes.